airshipit/treasuremap/tools/deployment/seaworthy-virt/README.rst

   * size - Size of the volume in gigabytes
   * io_profile - One of the below I/O configurations
     * fast - In the case of a VM disruption, synchronous I/O may be lost.
       Better throughput.
     * safe - Synchronous I/O fully written to disk, slower throughput.
+    * unsafe - Host are caching all disk IO, and sync requests from VM are ignored.
+Max performance.
   * bootstrap - For VMs that are bootstrapped by the framework, not Airship, use this disk
   * format - For VMs that are bootstrapped by the framework, describe how the disk should be formatted and mounted when desired.
     * type - Filesystem type (e.g. 'xfs' or 'ext4')
     * mountpoint - Path to mountpoint

 VM Configuration
 ################

 Under the ``.vm`` key is a mapping of all the VMs that will be created via virt-install.
 This can be a mix of VMs that are bootstrapped via virsh/cloud-init and those deployed via Airship.
 Each key is the name of a VM and value is a JSON object:

 .. code-block: json